alyssaong1/WebDev101/README.md

 ### 1. Atom

 You may be wondering what to use to write all your code in.
 Well, it all starts with the atom.
 No literally, it does.
 [Atom](http://atom.io) is an open source text editor made by the folks at GitHub, and we recommend you use this to create your webpages.
+It's lightweight, powerful and extremely easy to use.

-#### Creating a new project
+#### Adding a new or existing project

-Atom works with folder structure blah blah.
+To start a new project, go to *File > Open...*.
+Navigate to where you want your new project to be saved, then create a new folder.
+This new folder is where all your files for the project will be stored.
+Select your newly created folder, then hit ok.

+To add an existing project, do the same steps, except instead of creating a new folder you can just select your existing project folder.

+You should see your folder (with any existing files) in the left hand pane.
+Click on the various files to view and edit them.

 #### Adding packages to Atom

-Atom has awesome extensibility blah blah.
+Being open source, Atom has awesome extensibility thanks to the work from other developers.
+We can easily add packages to Atom should we require additional functionality.
+To access the Atom settings pane for Macs, go to *Atom > Preferences...*.
+For Windows,...
+Click on the "Packages" tab - here you can see all the existing packages you have preinstalled packages that come with Atom.
+Click on the "Install" tab to start searching for packages online and installing them.

+- TODO: insert img with install pane

+As an example, let's say we want to install a package that allows us to run our html file in many different browsers straight from Atom.
+To do this, we could install the [open-in-browsers](https://atom.io/packages/open-in-browsers) package.
+Open the Atom settings pane, go to the "Install" tab (as described above) and search for "open-in-browsers".

+- TODO: insert img with install pane open in browsers

+Hit install and that's it!
+Now, if you right click any html file in the left pane, you'll see the *Open in browsers* option which lets you run the html file in the browser of your choice.
+Check out all the packages [here](https://atom.io/packages) and have fun exploring!

 #### Other text editors worth mentioning:

 - [Sublime Text](http://sublimetext.com) - One of the most popular, easy-to-use text editors out there.
 The only downside is that you'll have to pay for the full version.

 - [Visual Studio Code](http://code.visualstudio.com) - Fun fact: VS Code was built on Atom.

 ### 2. Bootstrap